Akhand Path: Procedure

 Following this example, the Sikhs started the tradition of dedicating Akhand Paths to various activities.
 Before battles, the Sikhs would listen to an Akhand Path and then prepare for battle.
 An Akhand Path was arranged before the Sikhs set out to rescue 18,000 indigenous women captured by the Moghuls and had taken them as slaves.

 In 1742, when Sikhs were in the jungles of Punjab, one Sikh woman warrior named Bibi Sundari, requested just before she died (due to the wounds inflicted in battle) to have an Akhand Path arranged for her.
 She lay there next to the Guru Granth Sahib and listened to the full recitation of this Path.
 After kirtan, Ardas and Hukam, she received the Karah Prashad, uttered "Waheguru ji ka Khalsa, Waheguru ji ki Fateh" breathing her last.
 Thus began the tradition of rendering an Akhand Path within 48 hours.

 If the Akhand Path is to be recited in Gurmukhi, then it must be completed within 48 hours, without recitation in 31 Ragas as specified.
 If it is to be done in English, it will take more than 72 hours to complete.

 During an Akhand Path, if a Hukam is taken at the end of a program, the Pathee (person reading the Path) reads the Gurbani that they have arrived at in the regular course of reading.
 They may slow down and read it clearly.
 In this case, the first and last two lines are not repeated.
 When the Pathee reaches the end of the Hukam, they continue in the reading of the Akhand Path.

 Akhand Path is supposed to be read loudly, clearly, and correctly.

+The reading concludes with a Bhog ceremony.

+History

+The practice of Akhand Paths likely began in the late 18th century, with evidence of it occurring from the 1790's, a time that is recorded as a turbulent period in Sikh history where it was used as a means of uplifting Sikhs.
+It may have originated from Akali Nihang Sikhs within the Budha Dal division of the Dal Khalsa of the Sikh Confederacy and popularized by the Nirmala and Udasi sects from there.
+Its popularity increased during the 19th century, when mass-produced printed copies of the Guru Granth Sahib became available to the masses.

+Variants

+There are several variants of the Akhand Path, such as the Ati Akhand Path, which involves one person continuously reciting the scripture non-stop without breaking for any reason, usually completed in around 27 hours.
+This variant is rarely performed and requires a reader of high stamina and reading ability.